 At Pritikin, salt substitutes, including MSG, are not served because one of the health resort’s goals is helping people diminish their “salt tooth.”
 Both excess salt and salt substitutes can dull the taste buds.
 Removing them gives our palates the opportunity to discover – and appreciate – the subtler flavors of natural foods and fresh herbs.
 (See “The safest salt-free approach” below.)

 Very unsafe is using both potassium chloride salt substitutes and MSG.
-“A combination of potassium chloride and monosodium glutamate would challenge the body with both sodium and chloride, and may be nearly as bad as adding too much salt to your diet,” cautions Dr. Kenney.
+“A combination of potassium chloride and monosodium glutamate would challenge the body with both sodium and chloride, and may be nearly as bad as adding too much salt to your diet,” cautions Gomer.
 Bottom line: Use one or the other in moderation, but not both.

 Reawaken your taste buds at the Pritikin Center

 Learn the secrets of cooking without salt in the Pritikin Cooking School

 Ideally, the best approach is to open up your palate to new flavors that don’t depend on salt or salt substitutes, as the award-winning chefs at the Pritikin Longevity Center teach in their healthy cooking classes.

 Guests at the health resort learn how to experiment with savory new herbs and spices, like lemon zest, fresh garlic, fresh herbs like oregano, flavored vinegars, and salt-free seasoning blends created by the chefs in Pritikin’s kitchen.

 Another big plus is simply eating in the dining room at Pritikin for a one-week vacation or longer.
 The preference for salt is learned, which means if you’re placed in the right environment, your preference for salt can be unlearned.
 The right environment is one like Pritikin, where there are no salt shakers in the kitchen or dining room.
 Here, your palate has a chance to shed its salt addiction.